sgzmd/f3/data/current-issues.md

 # What is currently broken

-* Parameters are not passed to apps
+[X] Parameters are not passed to apps
-* Healthcheck is not implemented
+[X] Healthcheck is not implemented

-* Don't need to re-build everything every single time.
-Should be env controlled.
+[] No logs from flibuserver on docker logging console [] Need to test everything end-to-end and check deployment